 Grab a variety of leaves from around your campsite and place them on the table.
 Place a piece of construction paper over the top and help your toddler hold it down while they color over the leaf with a crayon.
 This generally works best if you remove the wrapper from the crayon, hold it on it’s side, and rub back and forth.

 The result is a beautiful work of art that includes all the different shapes and colors of leaves they found on their camping trip.
 This is such a great way to preserve the memories of your trip and the things you saw while you were there.

-Bubbles are the perfect activity for camping with toddlers.
+Bubbles are the perfect activity for camping with toddlers and should be a part of your toddler camping essentials!
 They’re easy to pack, and you’ll get lots of little giggles when you start playing with them together.